How I Fixed OSC 52 Clipboard in xterm.js Through tmux

 \ePtmux;\e\e]52;c;<base64>\a\e\\

 This tells tmux "pass this escape sequence directly to the outer terminal."
-It's the standard approach — Neovim, tmux-yank, and most modern CLI tools do the same.
+It's what Neovim and tmux-yank do too — the standard approach for tools that know they're running inside tmux.

 The catch: tmux 3.3+ blocks DCS passthrough by default. allow-passthrough defaults to off.
 The DCS envelope is silently dropped.
 My xterm.js handler never sees anything.